 However, to truly perfect preparing a smoked brisket, you need to how much it weighs first.
 That’s right, it’s more than just using the fanciest wood chips and buying expensive Japanese A5 Wagyu briskets.

 Determining the weight of the beef brisket that you’re working with is very important.
 This is because the exact cooking time (as well as various other factors) are purely determined by the weight of the piece of meat.

 Keep on reading our article to learn about:

 - how to work out a brisket’s weight after moisture loss

 - how to estimate how much brisket you’ll need for your event. (so you have some leftover brisket!)

 The average brisket weighs around 10 to 16 pounds But raw briskets vary in size.

-Another important way to keep the finished brisket moist is to let the brisket rest once it’s off the heat.
+Another important way to keep the finished brisket moist is to wrap the brisket and let the brisket rest in a cooler.
 Wrapping the brisket in aluminum foil or simply making a basic tent with aluminum foil will help trap in some of that heat and moisture.